Last updated on January 31, 2025

 Livio, Oathsworn Sentinel | Illustration by Kekai Kotaki

-After existing as a fan-made format for over five years, Oathbreaker has finally been recognized as an official Magic format by Wizards of the Coast.
-Though the format has dropped off in popularity since its invention, now that Wizards have acknowledged it, players have been taking notice once again and want to dive back in.
+After existing as a fan-made format for over five years, Oathbreaker was finally been recognized as an official Magic format by Wizards of the Coast.
+Though the format has dropped off in popularity since its invention, now that Wizards have acknowledged it, players take notice once again and want to dive back in.

-What Are Oathbreaker Planeswalkers and Signature Spells In MTG?
+What Are Oathbreaker Planeswalkers and Signature Spells In MTG and How Do They Work?

 Windfall | Illustration by Pete Venters